This Boracay travel guide is the result of a marvellous four-day trip.

 If your idea of the Philippines is one of tropical beaches and beaches as far as the eye can see then this is the place for you.

-Despite the over-commercialisation of the place, travelling to Boracay is something I would highly recommend.
-It is a fantastic destination with a lot to see and do.
+Despite the over-commercialisation of the place, I hope my Boracay travel guide has reflected why it’s somewhere you should visit!
+It’s a fantastic destination with lots to see and do.
 Personally, I think a trip to the Philippines is wasted without a visit here.
-It may not be the most backpacker friendly spot, but it beats the smog and chaos of the big cities any day.
+It may not be the most backpacker-friendly spot, but it beats the smog and chaos of the big cities any day.

 I know where I would rather be!